 Predictably, this has been a relatively quiet week in terms of academic news.
-Still, here the weekly round up of notable articles, posts and stories that I came across in the week between 23rd and 29th December 2013:
+Still, here is the weekly round up of notable articles, posts and stories that I came across in the week between 23rd and 29th December 2013:

 Cracking down on knowledge sharing